giongto35/gowog/server/README.md

 Not like webserver when the each requests don't share the state and can have some latency acceptance point.
 Game server involves modifying sharing memory state to achieve smooth performance.
 Golang provides a very elegant solution to solve high concurrency problem by goroutine and channel while still maintaining good running performance.
-* Share Memory By Communicating
+* Share memory by communication

 # Installation